 If you dream of becoming a world famous actor one day, chances are you're going to need the services of a Hollywood acting agent.
 If you've seen an episode or two of Entourage then you have a pretty good idea of the dramatic agency world already.

-What an Agent Does
+What Does an Acting Agent Do?

-Beyond the initial meetings, the agent is your 'representative.'
-They essentially can speak on your behalf regarding particular roles and upcoming projects.
+Beyond initial meetings, the agent is your representative.
+They essentially speak on your behalf regarding particular roles and upcoming projects.
 Unless you bring a separate attorney to the table, they are also your representative in legal matters that are related to your job.
 Your agent will negotiate the terms of a deal for you and will often work with others at his/her agency to make sure you're top of mind for opportunities in other departments (e.g., movies, television, commercials, etc.)

 Don't let not having an agent keep you from starting your career.
 The search for an agent is secondary to your getting out there and making a name for yourself first.
 Besides, an agent will be much more inclined to represent someone that he/she believes is going to find their own opportunity.

-The sad truth is that agents will definitely work on your behalf, but they're going to get the clients that are already established working first because they know that's where their meal ticket is.
-So, sitting around waiting for them to make you famous is as ridiculous as it sounds.
+A big misnomer is that once you get an agent, you simply have to sit by the phone and wait for it to ring.
+The sad truth is that while agents work on your behalf, they're going to get the clients that are already established working first because they know that's where their meal ticket is.
+Sitting around waiting for them to make you famous is as ridiculous as it sounds.

-So How Do You Get an Agent?
+So...
+How Do You Get an Agent?